How to Spend 3 Days in Whistler in the Winter (Best Whistler Winter Itinerary)

 • Four Seasons Resort – this is probably the most luxurious hotel in Whistler, located in Whistler’s Upper Village and close to Blackcomb Gondola this hotel is frequented by celebrities

-There are also lots of awesome hostels in Whistler for those travelers on a budget!
+There are also lots of awesome hostels in Whistler for those travelers looking to keep costs down on their Whistler winter itinerary!

 Thanks for stopping by!